 Outside committee members must hold a doctoral degree and may include individuals not affiliated with the University of Delaware SON.
 These individuals from outside of the University maybe nationally recognized for their expertise in the content or methodology of the dissertation research.
 The PhD in Nursing Science Program Director must approve dissertation committee members from outside of the SON and from outside the University.

-Prior to the defense, the student must complete and send the Confirmation of Dissertation/Executive Position Paper Committee form https://www1.udel.edu/gradoffice/forms- new/dissertation_committee_approval.pdf to the Graduate College.

 Departmental and Student Procedures for Changes in Committee Members